Shopify/hydrogen-v1/docs/components/primitive/script.md

 ### `inWorker`

-These scripts are executed off the main thread by leveraging web workers thanks to [Partytown](https://partytown.builder.io/).
+These scripts are run outside the main thread by leveraging a [Partytown](https://partytown.builder.io/) web worker.
 To enable support for this strategy follow these steps:

 ##### 1. Install partytown